salahelden18/machine_learning_laptop-prediction/README.md

 # the dataset from kaggle
-i used LinearRegression and Radge
+i used LinearRegression and Ridge